alexanderluiscampino/udacity-nano-da/p6/README.md

 * Red associated with "good" and blue with "bad" is counter-intuitive.
 * It took a while to spot that there are two columns of pies in each passenger class to represent males and females.
+Maybe adding different border colors like Pink vs Blue or adding an icon next to the pie charts could help.

 ## Version 2